horeaper/Kaleidoscope/NewFeatures.md

 Some WRONG (won't compile) examples:
 ```
-3.14_           // separator cannot be the last digit character
+3.14_           // separators cannot be the last digit character
 1000'_0000      // looks weird, right?
 200''000''000   // single quotes cannot be used consecutively
-123456'.245     // separator must be followed by a digit number
+123456'.245     // separators must be followed by a digit number
 ```

 ### Binary number literal (C# 7 feature)